 Many maybes.
 But in any case, I have to decide whether to persevere, and for a long time my default position was to continue.
 Indeed, I was twenty years old before I failed to finish a book I had started: it was The Recognitions, a novel by William Gaddis, and I gave up, after an extended period of moral paralysis, at page 666.
 That day I grieved, feeling that I had been forced from some noble pedestal; but I work up the next morning with my soul singing.
 After all, though I would never get back the hours I had devoted to those 666 pages, the hours I would have spent ploughing through the remaining four hundred were mine to spend as I could.
 I had been granted time as a pure and sweet gift.

-How to read a book and similar guides
+On How to read a book and similar guides, Jacobs writes:

 And one of the primary reasons I am so suspicious of How to Read a Book and similar guides is that they promise to help us offload accountability for our reading: they say, implicitly, that self-knowledge and discernment aren’t needful because experts can take care of that for us.